mgratch/docsblend/wp-content/plugins/storefront-title-toggle/readme.txt

 1. Metabox that will be displayed in the edit screen.
 This should be located below the content editor.

 == Changelog ==

+= 1.2.3 =
+* tested with WP version 4.7.3, WooCommerce 2.6.14 and Storefront 2.1.8
+* added filter to set the default values of the title and meta toggles by code

 = 1.2.2 =
 * fixed - notice showing on 404 pages